mickdowling16/lifehacks/README.md

 - For the cooking lifehacks that were submitted by a user I used this article for the content - https://www.eatthis.com/kitchen-hacks-cooking-tips/
 - For the upcycle lifehacks content I used these 2 websites - https://cleaning-hacks.sharkclean.co.uk/3-simple-upcycling-ideas/ & https://www.lifehack.org/486497/5-ways-to-upcycle-for-unique-home-decor
 - The icons used in the footer were taken from - https://fontawesome.com/
+- I used W3Schools to help with some of my code if I got stuck or couldn't remeber a certain attribute.
+I also used their code editor to quickly test some elements before putting them into my project.

 ## Media

 - The YouTube embedded videos were taken from various lifehack channels and all links can be found under the videos on the website and also here - [YouTube Channel Links](supporting/youtube-links.md)
 - The images I used were taken from a variety of different websites including pexels, pixabay and unsplash.
 I also found images for my lifehack pages on articles and google images.
 For the backgrounds in the category divs, I made these myself using pixlr.com and icons I found on Google images.
-All linkss to images can be found here - [Image Links](supporting/image-links.md)
+All links to images can be found here - [Image Links](supporting/image-links.md)